DABSquared/DABSquaredPushNotificationsBundle/README.md

 # DABSquaredPushNotificationsBundle ![](https://secure.travis-ci.org/bassrock499/DABSquaredPushNotificationsBundle.png)

 A bundle to allow sending of push notifications to mobile devices.
-Currently supports Android (C2DM, GCM), Blackberry and iOS devices.
+Currently supports Android (C2DM, GCM), Blackberry, Safari and iOS devices.
 The Base framework is imported from https://github.com/richsage/RMSPushNotificationsBundle

 Almost Ready for Use..
 Any contributions are welcome.
 The goal here is to provide an interface for push notifications with device registration and user device pairing just like FOSCommentBundle.

+WORKS WITH SAFARI PUSH NOTIFICATIONS!!!

 Road Map: